The information below is to help you with the calculation of your Housing Benefit/Council Tax Reduction.

 Your applicable amount is the amount that the Government says that you and your family need to live on each week.
 It is made up of either personal allowances only, or a combination of personal allowances and premiums.
 Which of these apply to your claim will depend on your age, circumstances, and who is in your household.
 When your applicable amount has been calculated, it is then compared with your income to work out your benefit entitlement.

-If you would like to find out if you are entitled to Council Tax and/or Housing Benefit then you can do this by clicking on the online benefit calculator link below.
-You will need to enter your personal circumstances that is household, income and capital details.
-From this it will work out your applicable amount and therefore your entitlement (if any).
+If you would like to find out if you are entitled to Council Tax and/or Housing Benefit, you can do this by clicking on the 'online benefit calculator' link below.
+You will need to enter your personal circumstances, household income and capital details.
+From this it will work out your applicable amount and, therefore, your entitlement (if any).

-If you are renting from a private landlord not a Housing Association then you will need to find out the Local Housing Allowance rate that applies to you.
+If you are renting from a private landlord, not a Housing Association, you will need to find out the Local Housing Allowance Rate that applies to you.

 Online benefit calculator (Opens in new window)

-Applicable Amounts - (these do not apply if you are on Income Support)
+Applicable Amounts for 2015-2016 - (these do not apply if you are on Income Support)